-- 2.1.1 The responsibility for routine dyke maintenance rests with the Colebrook Dyking District.
-Provincial legislative authority relative to the construction and maintenance of dykes is covered under the "Dykes Maintenance Act", a consolidated version of which is attached in Appendix A. A list of agencies concerned with the dyke is attached in Appendix B. - 2.1.2 Maintenance requirements are detailed in subsequent sections and generally comprise the following: - inspection of all works prior to and during the winter and mid-summer high tide periods and during the summer low tides; - b. removal of trees and brush as growth occurs, and mowing grass as required; - c. excavation and backfill of all animal holes; - d. repair of grass, cobblestone and rock rip-rap bank protection along the water face of dyke; - e. repair of dyke slopes damaged by sloughing, vehicles, cattle and wind or rain erosion; - f. reseeding of slopes as required; - g. inspection, cleaning and repair of drainage ditches, floodboxes and/or pumps constructed to remove seepage water and internal drainage; - h. restoration of the dyke crest to grade to compensate for settlement by adding fill as required, and regrading to a reasonably smooth driving surface; - i. checking and repairing fences and gates; - j. repairing culverts, headwalls, flap gates, etc.; - k. removal of debris and garbage; - inspection of new structures constructed in the vicinity of the dyke to verify that the standard of flood protection has not been reduced. - 2.1.3 Maintenance includes the control of development and construction on, through or in the vicinity of flood control works, to ensure that the standard of protection is maintained.
+- 2.1.1 The responsibility for routine dyke maintenance rests with the District of Surrey.
+Provincial legislative authority relative to the construction and maintenance of dykes is covered under the "Dykes Maintenance Act", a consolidated version of which is attached in Appendix A. A list of agencies concerned with the dyke is attached in Appendix B. - 2.1.2 Maintenance requirements are detailed in subsequent sections and generally comprise the following: - a. inspection of all works prior to and during the winter and mid-summer high tide periods and during the summer low tides; - b. removal of trees and brush as growth occurs, and mowing grass as required; - excavation and backfill of all animal holes; - d. repair of grass, cobblestone and rock rip-rap bank protection along the water face of dyke; - e. repair of dyke slopes damaged by sloughing, vehicles, cattle and wind or rain erosion; - f. reseeding of slopes as required; - g. inspection, cleaning and repair of drainage ditches, floodboxes and/or pumps constructed to remove seepage water and internal drainage; - h. restoration of the dyke crest to grade to compensate for settlement by adding fill as required, and regrading to a reasonably smooth driving surface; - checking and repairing fences and gates; - j. repairing culverts, headwalls, flap gates, etc.; - k. removal of debris and garbage; - 1. inspection of new structures constructed in the vicinity of the dyke to verify that the standard of flood protection has not been reduced; - m. prior to the summer season remove rock rip-rap and logs from the beach area (Section 2.1.5); - inspect timber groins and repair as required.

-2.1.4 All work in and about streams is subject to regulatory controls.
+- 2.1.3 Maintenance includes the control of development and construction on, through or in the vicinity of flood control works, to ensure that the standard of protection is maintained. - 2.1.4 All work in and about streams is subject to regulatory controls.
 In addition to local bylaws, maintenance may be subject to Approval under the Water Act.
 Further information may be obtained from the Regional Water Manager, Water Management Branch.
 Also, work affecting wildlife and fisheries habitat and/or water quality is subject to regulation under the Fisheries Act as administered by the Fish and Wildlife Branch, B.C.
 Ministry of Environment and Parks; and Fisheries and Oceans Canada.
-(Addresses of pertinent agencies are included in Appendix B.)
+(Addresses of pertinent agencies are included in Appendix B.) - 2.1.5 Prior to each summer season displaced rock rip-rap and logs should be removed from the sandy beach area.
+Any rock picked up during clean up should be placed on the rip-rap beach embankment.